teleivo/lfcstraining/README.md

 * create group marketing
 * add user john to group marketing by manipulating the file containing groups and their members
 * add user jane to group marketing using a commandline tool
+* make jane an administrator of group marketing
-* add a password to group marketing
+* add a password to group marketing as user jane
+* create user frank and add him to group marketing as user jane
 * login with john and change his current gid to marketing
 * login as jane create a new file and change the files group to marketing
 * remove john from group marketing via a commandline tool